 In 2015, the trainings were conducted in Smolyan, Vidin, Kula, Belogradchik, Bregovo, Shumen, Pleven, Milkovitsa, Cherven Bryag, Targovishte, Popovo, Antonovo, Omurtag, and Golyamo Gradishte.
 In 2016, the trainigs took place in Bozhurishte, Elena, Aheloi, Shabla, Panagyurishte, and Stara Zagora.
 The programme succesfully continues in 2017 in Pazardjik, Sofia, Oryahovo, Svishtov, Dalgopol, Rakovski, Radomir, Plovdiv, Elena, Belozem, and Kiustendil.
-Since the beginning of 2018, children from Sofia, Plovdiv, Karlovo, Kalofer, Koprivshtitsa, Asenovgrad, Gorna Oryahovitsa, Kubrat, Yambol, Dobrich, Gotse Delchev, Breznitsa, Ruse, Shumen, Targovishte and Silistra had been trained.
+In 2018, children from Sofia, Plovdiv, Karlovo, Kalofer, Koprivshtitsa, Asenovgrad, Gorna Oryahovitsa, Kubrat, Yambol, Dobrich, Gotse Delchev, Breznitsa, Ruse, Shumen, Targovishte and Silistra had been trained.
 The fifth season of the Cyberscout training programme has been launched in the begining of 2019.
 Until the end of March, 300 students from Axakovo, Sofia, Popovitsa, Plovdiv, Elin Pelin, Vratsa, Montana, Yakoruda, Septemvri, Staro Oryahovo, Zlatitsa, Kardzhali, Lyaskovets, Zlataritsa, Targovishte, Popovo, Troyan, Varna, Silistra, Pernik, and Ablanitsa joined the Cyberscouts' network.
 Despite the unprecedented pandemic situation, in 2020-2022, the Bulgarian SIC team strictly comlying with the anti-epidemic measures provided trainings in the village of Tarnava and the town of Dzhebel.